utcsilab/bart-autodoc/bart_documentation/caldir.md

 ============================================================================================================

 The `bart caldir` command in **BART** is used to estimate coil sensitivities from the k-space center of MRI data, which is generally a fully sampled area of the MRI data.
-This method is based on the approach by McKenzie et al., which uses a direct estimation technique to determine coil sensitivity profiles.
+This method is based on the approach by McKenzie et al. [1], which uses a direct estimation technique to determine coil sensitivity profiles.
 The calibration region’s size is automatically determined but limited by the {cal_size} parameter specified by the user.

+[1] McKenzie CA, Yeh EN, Ohliger MA, Price MD, Sodickson DK.
+Self-calibrating parallel imaging with automatic coil sensitivity extraction.
+Magn Reson Med 2002; 47:529-538.

 Where we can view the full usage string and optional arguments with the `-h` flag.